-A gratin is simply a dish that has been topped with a browned crust of cheese or breadcrumbs.
-I love the versatility of this idea – I can combine any number of things together, divide it up between ramekins, top with cheese (I usually forgo the breadcrumbs), bake, and I’ve got what seems like a special meal.
-Done in about 30 minutes, no less.
+A gratin is simply any dish that has been topped with a browned crust of cheese or breadcrumbs.
+Just think about the versatility of this idea – you can combine any number of foods, divide it up between ramekins and top with cheese and/or breadcrumbs.
+Set the ramekins on a cookie sheet, bake, and you’ve got a healthy, special looking meal – done in about 30 minutes, no less.

-And “gratin” is so much more appealing than mere “casserole,” don’t you think?
+And besides “gratin” sounds so much better than just “casserole,” don’t you think?

 - 1 med. onion, chopped